Logiqx/wst-results/docs/events/guidance/README.md

 ### GPS Devices

-During the Prince of Speed / ISWC World Championship you will be provided with a Motion Mini, showing the device ID and your sail number.
+During the ISWC Speed World Championship you will be provided with a Motion Mini, showing the device name and your sail number.

-There are two slightly different models of the Motion Mini.
+There are two different models of the Motion Mini.
 The newer ones have a double strap (e.g. FRA-192), which makes them more secure.

 ![motions](img/motions.jpg)

-When adjusting the strap, please adhere to this guidance:
+You should adjust the strap, ensuring it fits you properly and minimise the risk of it being lost during a crash:

-- Adjust the strap so that it is relatively tight on your arm, so that it will not easily come off in a crash
+- Adjust the strap so that it is relatively tight above your bicep, so that it will not easily come off in a crash
 - Once adjusted for size, thread the remainder of the strap back through the buckle, as shown in the photo
 - Please do not cut the elastic, or tie knots in the elastic.
 Threading it back through the buckle avoids slipping

 When wearing the device on the water, please adhere to this guidance:

-- Wear the Motion on your right bicep if windsurfing, or if winging on the same arm as your wing leash
+- Wear the Motion above your right bicep if windsurfing, or if winging on the same arm as your wing leash
 - Ensure the labels are facing directly upwards when sailing, so that it has a clear view of the sky
 - Ensure the Motion is NOT being worn underneath neoprene or lycra